Keep track of our national and international film screenings by checking this dedicated page, which will be updated regularly.

 Whose Body, Whose Space? – Film Screening and Discussion

-This film screening and discussion explores the experiences of queer, transgender, and disabled people living in a society which hasn’t been built for their ease, comfort and safety.
-We will show a series of lively short films, including an exclusive Sheffield premiere of a new animation from the Around the Toilet project.
+This film screening and discussion explored the experiences of queer, transgender, and disabled people living in a society which hasn’t been built for their ease, comfort and safety.
+We showed a series of lively short films, including an exclusive Sheffield premiere of The Toilet., an animated film produced as part of the Around the Toilet project.